Archeology

 Collections

-What happens to artifacts once they are collected/excavated by History Nebraska?
+What happens to artifacts once they are collected/excavated by the Nebraska State Historical Society?

-When artifacts are collected by or donated to History Nebraska, they are typically taken to the lab to be sorted, washed, and identified by archeological technicians and volunteers, with the help of professional archeologists.
+When artifacts are collected by or donated to the Nebraska State Historical Society, they are typically taken to the lab to be sorted, washed, and identified by archeological technicians and volunteers, with the help of professional archeologists.
 Once these collections have been analyzed, they are labeled and cataloged, and then organized into containers created for long-term protection and preservation.
 These collections are then stored in our archeology compact storage unit, which allows for controlled access and the monitoring of environmental conditions, including temperature and humidity.

 Some of Nebraska’s most significant and interesting artifacts end up being displayed in museums.
 The remaining thousands of artifacts in our collections are invaluable to understanding the past and are open to detailed study by visiting archeologists and students.
 These studies are often published and become part of the ever-changing story of Nebraska’s past.